Cold, Winter Weather Impact January Soybean Crush

 California is well known for being at the forefront of economic and environmental issues.
 They were one of the first states to develop a comprehensive air quality improvement plan and were granted the authority to set vehicle standards that are more stringent than the Federal standards.
-The economy of California is the largest in the United States and would rank as the fifth largest in the world, ahead of India and behind Germany.
+California’s economy is the largest in the United States and would rank as the fifth largest in the world, ahead of the UK and behind Germany.
 California was the first state to adopt a Low Carbon Fuel Standard (LCFS) in an effort to curb pollution, reduce greenhouse gas emissions, and transition away from liquid transportation fuels.

 California’s LCFS program has shown a certain resiliency and foresight that the US Renewable Fuel Standard (RFS) has not.
 While the RFS has been plagued by an on again/off again blenders tax credit problem and small refinery exemptions (SREs) that undermine mandates.
 California’s LCFS continues to move forward and has become a role model that is being looked at and/or adopted in other states and countries.

 States have been the typical “think tank” for clean fuel and low carbon programs but given the success in California and the increasing problems associated with climate change, countries are also looking for additional methods to lower their overall carbon footprint.
 The Government of Canada plans to reduce greenhouse gas emissions (GHG) through the use of lower carbon fuels, energy sources, and technologies.
-Canada currently has a federal Renewable Fuels Regulation (RFR) in place.
+Canada currently has a federal Renewable Fuels Regulation (RFR) in place that has no carbon emission reduction goals in place.
 The RFR is volumetric and will be replaced by the Clean Fuel Standard.
-The objective is to achieve 30 million tonnes of annual reductions in GHG by 2030.
+The objective is to achieve 30 million tons of annual reductions in GHG by 2030.
 This will support Canada’s goal to reduce national emissions 30 percent below 2005 levels by 2030.
 The Clean Fuel Standard will separate requirements for liquid, gaseous, and solid fossil fuels.
 This is unique to Canada’s program.
-The liquid stream will be developed first, with final regulations expected in 2020.
+The liquid stream will be developed first, with final regulations expected in 2020 for CI limits to be in place starting in 2022.
 The carbon intensity of liquid fuels will be reduced by 10 g of CO2e per MJ below their reference carbon intensity by 2030.
+The 2030 CI reduction requirement represents a decrease of 10 to 12 percent below 2016 levels, depending on the fuel type, which is equivalent to 23 MT of incremental emission reductions in 2030.
 Regulated parties can meet compliance by reducing the carbon intensity of fuels produced or imported.
 A key pathway for this will to include renewable content in their product.
 Compliance credits can be generated by lowering the carbon intensity throughout the lifecycle of the fuel.
 This can be accomplished through fuel switching and the deployment of energy source and technologies that displace fossil fuels.
 Credits will be tradeable within each stream of fuels.
 Consideration is being given to allowing some use of credits across streams.

 On February 8, 2019, Assembly Bill 5262 was advanced to establish a low carbon fuel standard in New York.
 The New York LCFS is intended to reduce carbon intensity from the on-road transportation sector by 20 percent by 2030, with further reductions to be implemented based upon advances in technology.
 This bill was amended on May 30, 2019 and referred to Environmental Conservation January 8, 2020.
+The bill did not make it out of committee during the 2020 legislative session.
 The New York LCFS claims to be the most ambitious in the country due to its climate goal of reaching net-zero emissions by 2050.
-Governor Cuomo’s 2021 Budget address on January 21, made the statement that New York will be the most aggressive climate leader in the world by establishing a $33 billion five-year plan to combat climate change, with $6 billion for land-based renewables.